orospakr/sharpify/README.md

 ### Linked Models ("has one")

+Many resource models sometimes contain or refer to another resource, such as an Order referring to the Customer that made it.
+Here's how to deal with those:

 #### Get a Has One

 Get the resource model instance from the server pointed to by a